Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 NASAD (October 1, 2004)

-Respectfully submitted by the Ad Hoc Committee on Terminal Degree Programs in the Visual Arts and Design: Tom Berding, Michigan State University (co-chair); John Kissick, University of Guelph (co-chair); Leslie Bellavance, Alfred University; Carmon Colangelo, Washington University; Jim Hopfensperger, Western Michigan University; Bruce Mackh, University of Michigan; Steven Henry Madoff, School of Visual Arts (SVA); Morgan Paine, Florida Gulf Coast University; Virginia Maksymowicz, Franklin and Marshall College; Denise Mullen, Oregon College of Art and Craft; John Richardson, Wayne State University; and Charles Wright, Western Illinois University.
+Respectfully submitted by the Ad Hoc Committee on the Statement on the PhD Programs in the Visual Arts: Tom Berding, Michigan State University (co-Chair); John Kissick, University of Guelph (co-Chair); Carmon Colangelo, Washington University; Jim Hopfensperger, Western Michigan University; Bruce Mackh, University of Michigan; Steven Henry Madoff, School of Visual Arts (SVA); Morgan Paine, Florida Gulf Coast University; Virginia A. Maksymowicz, Franklin and Marshall University; Denise Mullen, Oregon College of Art and Craft; and Charles Wright, Western Illinois University.